Vincent P. Martin: Legal issues

-On 9 February 2016, Martin drove his BMW through a red light at a pedestrian crossing in Dundrum, Dublin, striking a pram containing a baby; the child was thrown out of the pram onto the road but was not injured.
+On 9 February 2016, Martin drove his car through a red light at a pedestrian crossing in Dundrum, Dublin, striking a pram containing a baby; the child was thrown out of the pram onto the road but was not injured.
 The child's mother, Slovak-born Jana Novakova, suffered injuries to her right arm and shoulder, as well as post-traumatic stress disorder.
 She sued for damages; the case was settled in the High Court in 2022.